3 Common Approaches to Selecting a Managed Services Provider

 #2 — Ask about HR details and best practices.

-When you hire an MSP, you are selecting a combination of technology, process, and people under a single umbrella.
+When you hire a Managed Services Provider, you are selecting a combination of technology, process, and people under a single umbrella.
 Make sure you fully assess the company culture and HR processes that those people at the MSP are operating within.

 - What is the average turnover rate?